Back to Articles

 • Start early and take it slow.
 Begin by clearing out one room at a time, starting with the areas you use the least.

 • When looking for a new home, prioritise safety.
-Look for features like easy-to-navigate walkways, few or no stairs, and handrails in the bathroom to ensure that the home will be safe and accessible for years to come.
+Look for features like easy-to-navigate walkways, few or no stairs, and handrails in the bathroom.
+Consider future-proofing your home to make sure it will be safe and accessible for many years to come.

 • Learn to let things go.
 Focus on bringing only the items you truly need and love.
 Give away or donate items you no longer use or need.
 Consider passing down family heirlooms sooner rather than later.
 Giving things away can be a win-win.
 Not only will it help others, but it will also lighten your load, both physically and mentally.